Valsartan: Diabetic kidney disease

 In people with type 2 diabetes, antihypertensive therapy with valsartan decreases the rate of progression of albuminuria (albumin in urine), promotes regression to normoalbuminuria and may reduce the rate of progression to end-stage kidney disease.

 Contraindications

 The packaging for valsartan includes a warning stating the drug should not be used with the renin inhibitor aliskiren in people with diabetes.
 It also states the safety of the drug in severe renal impairment has not been established.

 Valsartan includes a black box warning for fetal toxicity.
 Discontinuation of these agents is recommended immediately after detection of pregnancy and an alternative medication should be started.
 Breastfeeding is not recommended.

 Side effects

-Rates of side effects depends on the reason the medication is used.
+Side effects depend on the reason the medication is being used.